taw00/manuscript-css/docs/switches.md

 &ZeroWidthSpace;

-### Poetry `#manuscript` Switches
+### `#manuscript` Switches for Poetry

 <dl>
     <dt>poetry</dt>
     <dd>Formats the manuscript appropriately, stripping out things the default
     poetry manuscript doesn't need.
-Note, that if you wish a more prose format (1st page title and such) you can choose 'long' instead then add your poems within.
-You will have to experiment.</dd>
+Note, if you add title page elements, 'poetry' documents are formatted like long narratives for that page.</dd>
 </dl>

 &ZeroWidthSpace;

-### Simplification `#manuscript` Switches
+### `#manuscript` Switches to Simplify the Appearance of Your Document

 <dl>
     <dt>simple</dt>
-    <dd>(prose only) Strips out the 1st page contact and all facts.
+    <dd>(prose only) Strips out andy contacts and word counts.
 Great for
     sharing with friends and family who don't need to see that formal element of your manuscript.</dd>
     <dt>text-only</dt>
-    <dd>(prose only) Strips out all contact info, all facts, all dinkuses,
+    <dd>(prose only) Strips out all contact info, titles, word count, all
-    and the ending -30- marker.
+    dinkuses, and the ending -30- marker.
 Gives you are "just show me the words" view.</dd>
     <dt>no-dinkuses</dt>
     <dd>(prose only) Strips out all of the dinkuses.</dd>
     <dt>no-30-</dt>
     <dd>(prose only) Strips out the ending -30- marker.
 (The End or ###
     etc.)</dd>
+    <dt>no-simulation</dt>
+    <dd>(long narratives and poetry only) Strips out all simulated page-breaks
+    (those dashed lines).</dd>
 </dl>

 &ZeroWidthSpace;